haliphax/arms3/README.md

 If a ruin is observed from the outside (i.e. the repair cost cannot be determined), it will show a question mark (?).
 Otherwise, the repair cost will be listed.
+If there is an existing report that includes the repair cost, it will not be overwritten by an unknown value.
 This data is in a red box with white text.

 ### Generator status

 If a building has a generator inside of it, its fuel level will be displayed, color coded according to its severity.
 If a lit building is spotted from the outside, a question mark (?) will be used instead.
+If there is an existing report that includes the fuel level, it will not be overwritten by an unknown value.
 This data is in a black box with a dotted white border.

 - **?** - (White) Lit (fuel unknown)
 - **E** - (Red) Empty